mgfdale/ECO365_FinalProject_MattGaynor/README.md

 The purpose of each tab is to give its reader a better idea of what character is best to play as based on their own fighting style and/or preferences.

 # Folder Content
 The `MASTERWEBSITE.R`,`Smash R Stats.R`, and `smash_df.csv` script/csv files are essential to download if you are trying to run this website on your own machine.
 The `MASTERWEBSITE.R` script file contains all of the front-end and back-end code that compiles the website.
-The `Smash R Stats.R` script file contains code that pulls data/webscrapes numbers from online about the game.
+The `Smash R Stats.R` script file contains code that pulls data/webscrapes numbers from an online source.
 In short, the `MASTERWEBSITE.R` script file is dependent on the `Smash R Stats.R` script file.
 The `smash_df.csv` is a dataframe created from the `Smash R Stats.R` script file.
 The `MASTERWEBSITE.R` script file utilizes this `smash_df.csv` file as well.